 Note that beta-blockers should not be withheld in patients conducting the test in order to assess functional capacity and cardiovascular response.
 The purpose of the test in that scenario is namely to assess capacity during optimal circumstances.

 Digitalis (digoxin) may cause generalized ST segment depressions in all individuals.
 Such ST depressions may be accentuated during exercise.
-Digitalis should either be withheld 24 hours before exercise testing.
+Digitalis should be withheld 24 hours before exercise testing.
 Cardiac imaging can be recommended to improve the specificity in patients taking digitalis.
-Note that exercise induced ST depressions may persist for two weeks in some patients after discontinuation of digitalis.
+Note that exercise-induced ST depressions may persist for two weeks in some patients after discontinuation of digitalis.